-Gift your assets to family members, though you will have to pay a gift tax on any gifts of more than $15,000
+Gift your assets to family members (you’ll owe a gift tax on gifts greater than $15,000)

-Open an irrevocable Medicaid trust and transfer your countable assets into it
+Open an irrevocable Medicaid trust and transfer countable assets into it

-Countable assets are capped for Medicaid eligibility and may need to be a part of your Medicaid asset spend-down plan in order for the cost of care to be covered.
+Countable assets are capped for Medicaid eligibility and may need to be a part of your Medicaid asset spend-down plan for the cost of care to be covered.
 These include:

 Savings and checking accounts